runatlantis/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

 ::: tip
 What Happens if one or more project's dependencies are not applied?

-If there's one or more projects in the dependency list which is not in applied status, users will see an error if they try to run `atlantis apply`.
+If there's one or more projects in the dependency list which is not in applied status, users will see an error message like this:
+`Can't apply your project unless you apply its dependencies`
 :::

 ### Custom Backend Config
 See [Custom Workflow Use Cases: Custom Backend Config](custom-workflows.html#custom-backend-config)